 - Egress through VMware Engine Internet Gateway

-- Egress through the customer VPC
+- Egress through your VPC network

 - Egress through an on-premises data center